ahillss/ParsingMachine/README.md

 ```

-######Transition Table Declaration
+#####Transition Table Declaration
 A transition has four fields.
 The to and from state pointers, and the event and machine function pointers.

 A transition can either contain an event or a machine, If neither is specified then that transition will always succeed.
 It cannot accept both an event and a machine (this may be changed to be allowed in the future).

-A machine must always have separate designated start and end states.
-The end state must always being transition to and not from.
-The start state must always be transitioned from and not to.
+A machine must always have a separate designated start and end states.
+The end state must always being transition to and not from, and the start state must always be transitioned from and not to.

 ```C
   static const struct parmac_transition trsns[]={